-1 Introduction
+1. Introduction

-In 2018 and 2019 two plane crashes killed 346 people and led to a worldwide grounding of the Boeing 737 MAX.1 An investigation by the U.S. Congress concluded that the accidents were to a large extent due to "grossly insufficient oversight by the FAA."2 Starting from the early 2000s, the FAA had increasingly trusted manufacturers to certify their own planes to save costs.
-By 2018, Boeing had self-certified nearly all of its work (Kitroeff et al., 2019).
+In 2018 and 2019 two plane crashes killed 346 people and led to a worldwide grounding of the Boeing 737 MAX.1 An investigation by the U.S. Congress concluded that the accidents were to a large extent due to "grossly insufficient oversight by the FAA" (Federal Aviation Administration).2 Starting from the early 2000s, the FAA had increasingly trusted manufacturers to certify their own planes to save costs.
+By 2018, Boeing had self-certified nearly all of its work (Kitroeff, Gelles, and Nicas (2019)).
 Boeing rushed the development of the 737 MAX at the expense of safety.
 This case illustrates the risk in relying on self-reported quality assurances without sufficient oversight.